ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 Martin and [Stuart Langridge](https://twitter.com/sil) collaborated to create [Magnus](https://kryogenix.org/code/magnus/); **a very simple desktop magnifier**, showing the area around the mouse pointer in a separate window magnified two, three, four, or five times.
-Magnus is now shipped 🚢 by default in Ubuntu MATE 20.04.
+Magnus is now shipped :ship: by default in Ubuntu MATE 20.04.

 ## Ubuntu MATE Themes